Sheena Iyengar: Non-academic works

-In addition to the journal articles mentioned above, Iyengar has written non-academic articles, including for CNN and Slate, and many book chapters.
-She has also presented two TED talks: "The Art of Choosing" (2010) and "How to Make Choosing Easier" (2012).
+Iyengar has written non-academic articles, including for CNN and Slate, and book chapters.
+She has presented two TED talks: "The Art of Choosing" (2010) and "How to Make Choosing Easier" (2012).

-The book she is most known for, The Art of Choosing (2010), explores the mysteries of choice in everyday life.
+Iyengar is best known for her 2010 book The Art of Choosing, which explores the mysteries of choice in everyday life.
 It was listed third in Amazon's top ten books in Business & Investing of 2010 and was shortlisted for the 2010 Financial Times and Goldman Sachs Business Book of the Year Award.
 In the Afterword of the 2011 edition of The Art of Choosing, Iyengar distills one aspect of her work explaining and advocating for choice, arguing for people to take responsibility for their lives and not rely on a supposed fate determined by some "greater force out there."
 She says: "Choice allows us to be architects of our future."

 In 2023, Iyengar published her second book titled Think Bigger: How to Innovate.
+She founded a start-up based on her methodology, Think Bigger Innovation, that embeds AI into ideation and choice mapping in a product that helps businesses solve complex problems and innovate.

 Personal life

-Iyengar is divorced from Garud Iyengar, another Columbia University professor.
-She lives in New York City and shares custody of their son, Ishaan.
+Iyengar is divorced from Garud Iyengar, another Columbia University professor, with whom she has one child.